-The double roman shape looks good and can serve as shallow seating areas, making it a great option for those looking for a pool that is easy to sunbathe in.
+The double roman shape looks good and can serve as shallow seating areas, making it an excellent option for those looking for a pool that is easy to sunbathe in.
 It’s a great pool shape for relaxation.

 #5 – Lazy Ell

 The lazy ell pool shape is similar to the true ell, except it is more organic in the design with curved lines instead of harsh angles.
 This is another popular swimming pool shape choice for families due to the separation of shallow and deep ends.
-Ell-shaped pools, in general, tend to be larger than your average rectangle-shaped pools, so it’s a great design for those that like to swim.
+L-shaped pools generally tend to be larger than your average rectangle-shaped pools, so it’s a great design for those who like to swim.

 So if you are intrigued by the true ell shape but are looking for a softer design, the lazy ell would be perfect for you.

 A single roman shaped pool looks just like a double roman, but instead of having semicircular edges on both of the short ends of the pool, there is only one.
 It is a simple design that many homeowners like to choose for its elegance.